 Deconstructing a cake and separating its different-sized tiers is such a contemporary way to present a wedding cake.
 This couple decorated theirs with an abundance of fresh flowers and leaves.
 We just adore these pretty confections on lucite stands.
 So chic!

-A contemporary twist on wedding cakes is mixing shapes.
-Instead of going full-round or full-square, why not mix both in one cake?
 This concrete-inspired cake features two distinctly-shaped tiers in two different hues and is topped with a gorgeous cascading floral arrangement on a lucite cake stand.
-A true work of art.

 Pop Art Cake